 A Hierarchy of Connection

 Let us review the physical nature of our connections to the Cosmos, for they stand in a structural hierarchy, all related.
 First is the elemental composition of our bodies, which unites us with all material particles in the Universe - as Carl Sagan informed us, we are made of "star stuff" formed in the "Big Bang", and subsequently reworked in the heart of stars and exploding supernovas.
 With our material nature we also share all the charges and forces which we have elsewhere identified as the symmetry debts of light.
-All material particles are essentially an asymmetric form of light (one-half of a particle-antiparticle pair), just as time is an asymmetric form of space, and gravity is an asymmetric form of spacetime and inertia; our common origin in light is the most fundamental physical connection of all.
+All material particles are essentially an asymmetric form of light (one-half of a particle-antiparticle pair), just as time is an asymmetric form of space, and gravity is an asymmetric form of spacetime; our common origin in light is the most fundamental physical connection of all.
 The charges of matter are the symmetry debts of light.
 (See also: "A Short Course in the Unified Field Theory".)